spiral/docs/components/views.md

      */
     public function __construct(ViewManager $views, Compiler $compiler, array $options) {
-        //We have no options to be configured, so let's keep constructor empty }
+        //We don't have any options to be configured, so let's keep constructor empty }

     /**